mdancho84/mdancho84.github.io/_posts/2021-02-18-R-is-for-research.md

 <h3>Shiny</h3>

-Shiny is another framework within R that is used to create <strong>interactive web applications</strong>.
+Shiny is a framework within R that is used to create <strong>interactive web applications</strong>.
 One of the best features of Shiny is providing the non data focused members of your team with the data science tools they need for decision making through an easy to use GUI (graphical user interface).
 Imagine your team getting together for a Monday afternoon planning session, having already reviewed the previous week’s report created in Rmarkdown, and running simulations using your collaborative Shiny web application to determine where the data is guiding you next.

-<h3>Where R is Growing</h3>
+<h3>Where is R Growing?</h3>

 Next, if we scroll through to the “Special Topics Page”, we can see the R ecosystem is growing.
 This is a key feature that distinguishes the R Ecosystem from the Python Ecosystem.